 Every child knows what a story is.

-But have you ever stopped to ask what “telling a story” really means?
-And what exactly is a story?
+But have you ever stopped to ask what “a story” really is?

-Any fiction writer can give you a standard definition.
+Any fiction writer can give you an answer

-And we must care about those people and how they deal with their problem.
+And we must care about those people and how they deal with that problem.

-A good story has dramatic twists and turns so that we wonder how it will turn out in the end.
+Of course, a good story in not predictable.
+It must have some dramatic twists and turns to make us wonder how it will turn out in the end.

-And any story certainly has a beginning, a middle and an end.
+And any story has a beginning, a middle, and an end.

 People all over the world need stories

-And he says this desire is not confined to any special time in history, or to any particular part of the earth or to any one race or people or creed.
+And this desire is not confined to any time in history, any part of the earth, or any one race or people or creed.

-He says there is something in the human mind that seeks out stories.
+He says something in the human mind seeks out stories.